stephenbeckr/convex-optimization-class/policies.md

 - There are no teaching assistants (TAs) for this course

 ## Meeting times
 Meeting time: MWF 10:20 -- 11:10 AM.
-When we meet in person, the location is ECCR 1B40.
+When we meet in person, the location is ECCR 265 (NOT in ECCR 1B40 anymore).
 When we meet remotely, use the zoom link (to be found in [Canvas](https://canvas.colorado.edu/)).

 ## Office Hours
 Prof. Becker's office hours (all held via zoom even when class meets in person):